 Day 0: Arrival to Alaska

 Arrive at the Anchorage airport.
-Since you will have already booked a shuttle through Go Purple Shuttle or another local service, link up with your driver for the 2-2.5 hour ride to Talkeetna.
+Since you will have already booked a shuttle through Denali Overland or another local service, link up with your driver for the 2-2.5 hour ride to Talkeetna.
 Drivers are happy to make a stop at a local grocery store – note that Talkeetna is a tiny town with limited grocery options!
 It’s important that you have your supplementary lunch/snack foods purchased before you tuck into the lodge for the night.
 That night, dinner is included at the lodge.
 Relax, leave your gear in its duffel bag, and enjoy a quiet evening.

 Day One: Morning